mastodon/documentation/content/en/admin/config.md

 #### `SKIP_POST_DEPLOYMENT_MIGRATIONS`

-This variable only has any effect when running `rake db:migrate` and it is extremely specific to the Mastodon upgrade process.
+This variable only has any effect when running `rake db:migrate` and it is specific to the Mastodon upgrade process.
 There are two types of database migrations, those that run before new code is deployed and running, and those that run after.
 By default, both types of migrations are executed.
 If you shut down all Mastodon processes before running migrations, then there is no difference.
 The variable makes sense for zero-downtime upgrades.
 You will see in the upgrade instructions of a specific Mastodon version if you need to use it or not.